NASA's Artemis rocketship on course for moon after epic launch | Technology

 The Artemis I mission entails a 25-day Orion flight bringing the capsule to within 60 miles (97 km) of the lunar surface before flying 40,000 miles (64,400 km) beyond the moon and looping back to Earth.
 The capsule is expected to splash down at sea on Dec.
 11. 'YOU COULD FEEL IT'

 The thunder of 8.8 million pounds of thrust produced at launch by the rocket's four main R-25 engines and its twin solid-rocket boosters sent shock waves across the Kennedy complex, where crowds of spectators cheered and screamed.
 "It was just incredible to see.
-It was so bright, so loud, you could feel it," said NASA astronaut Jessica Meir, among those who could be selected for a future Artemis crew.
+It was so bright, so loud, you could feel it," said NASA astronaut Jessica Meir, an Artemis crew candidate.

-The Orion capsule will have some company around the moon from a tiny satellite, CAPSTONE, that reached its intended lunar orbit on Sunday to test a complex gravitational parking position called a "near-rectilinear HALO orbit."
+Orion will have some company around the moon from a tiny satellite, CAPSTONE, that reached lunar orbit on Sunday to test a complex gravitational parking position called a "near-rectilinear HALO orbit."
 That position would be home to a future lunar space station called Gateway, slated for deployment later this decade as part of the Artemis venture.

 Sending astronauts to Mars, an order of magnitude more challenging than lunar landings, is expected to take at least another decade and a half to achieve.
 Billed as the most powerful, complex rocket in the world, the SLS represents the biggest new vertical launch system NASA has built since the Saturn V of the Apollo era.

-Although no people were aboard, Orion carried a simulated crew of three - one male and two female mannequins - fitted with sensors to measure radiation levels and other stresses that astronauts would experience.
+Although no people were aboard, Orion carried a simulated crew of three mannequins fitted with sensors to measure radiation levels and other stresses that astronauts would experience.
 A top objective is to test the durability of Orion's heat shield during re-entry as it hits Earth's atmosphere at 24,500 miles (39,400 km) per hour - much faster than re-entries from the space station.

-The spacecraft also is set to release 10 miniaturized science satellites, called CubeSats, including one designed to map the abundance of ice deposits on the moon's south pole, where Artemis seeks to eventually land astronauts.
-More than a decade in development with years of delays and budget overruns, the SLS-Orion spacecraft has cost NASA least $37 billion.
-Its Office of Inspector General has projected total Artemis costs at $93 billion by 2025.
+The spacecraft also is set to release 10 miniaturized science satellites, called CubeSats, including one designed to map ice deposits on the moon's south pole, where Artemis seeks to eventually land astronauts.
+More than a decade in development with years of delays and budget overruns, the SLS-Orion spacecraft has cost NASA least $37 billion, with total Artemis spending projected to reach $93 billion by 2025.

 NASA says the program also has generated tens of thousands of jobs and billions of dollars in commerce.